 In recent years, Global Positioning Systems (GPS) have become one of the most popular automobile accessories.
 GPS works through a series of transmissions between their two components, satellites and receivers.
 Originally designed by the government for military use, GPS systems are still managed by the federal government, specifically the Department of Defense.
 The path to GPS technology required centuries of scientific advancement; even today these systems’ technology is constantly evolving.
-This article explains how ancient civilizations navigated their way over Earth, the development of GPS and how GPS works.
-Finally, it takes a peek at a few of the daily uses of these systems.

 Navigation before GPS Devices